Frisco Highline Trail

 Mile 35 area - Farmers Market Greater Polk County Farmers Market (April-October) just south of the public square

-Mile 35 area - Park & Lake Dunnegan Memorial Park Historic city park, stone architecture
+Mile 35 area - Park & Lake Dunnegan Memorial Park Historic stone architecture

 A Rich History

-Bicyclists and pedestrians are the new travelers of this historic railroad line.
+Bicyclists and pedestrians are the new travelers along this historic railroad line.
 Click our history timeline.

 The Frisco Highline Trail is a scenic path through southwest Missouri’s past and present.
 Missouri's own Harry Truman road the Frisco Highline.
 A lot has happened here since back in 1948, when Truman rode the 35 miles from Springfield to Bolivar and back in his private railroad car, warming up for his famous “Whistle Stop Campaign" that would get him re-elected as President that year.
 The tracks are gone now, the old stations have been torn down, and the wail of the steam whistle has been replaced by bird songs.